persts/IL2BB/UseCase/Readme.md

 ```
 This step will create a new annotation file (il2bb.bbx) in the batch directory which can be opened, reviewed, and modified with the [Bounding Box Editor and Exporter (BBoxEE)](https://github.com/persts/BBoxEE).
 A log file is also generated in the batch directory which contains entries for images where no bounding box was able to be created.

-One all of the data have been reviewed, BBoxEE can be used to generate training data for several popular object detector training pipelines.
+Once all of the data have been reviewed, BBoxEE can be used to generate training data for several popular object detector training pipelines.